VerisimilitudeX/LeetCode/1480. Running Sum of 1d Array/Solution.md

-# Highly Efficient Solution (Beats 100% In Runtime And 94% in Memory Usage)
+# Highly Efficient Java Solution (Beats 100% In Runtime And 94% in Memory Usage)

 ## Intuition